doyoubi/undermoon/docs/design.md

 #### Implementation Details
 - Proxy should periodically send `SLAVEOF NO ONE` to master in case it was wrongly set.
 - For Redis, `MasterService` and `ReplicaService` should check the replication process by using the data in `INFO` of redis.

+### Redis Replicator
+`repl_port` is reserved.
+Later we need more consistency and might employ a more complex implementation.
+- For now, we just let the two Redis directly synchronize the data.
+- Later, we should let the synchronization flow get through the proxy so that we could know whether the synchronization finish all the commands.

+#### Migration for Redis
+- `MasterService` should check the status of `slaveXXX: id, IP address, port, state, offset, lag` from `INFO replication` to determine whether the replication completes.